 The Princess and the Peanut Allergy

 Regina is excited to tell her best friend, Paula, about her princess-themed birthday party.
 When Regina describes the desserts she has planned, Paula becomes very worried.
-Despite Paula explanation that even a tiny amount of peanut can make her sick and go to the hospital, Regina insists that Paula could simply pick out the peanuts from the dessert.
+Despite Paula’s explanation that a tiny amount of peanuts can make her sick and go to the hospital, Regina insists that Paula could pick out the peanuts from the dessert.

 After Regina yells at Paula for being a “pain” and blames her for “ruining” her party plans, Paula tells her friend she can’t come.
-At home, Pauls tearfully tells her dad she wishes she could keep her allergy secret.
-Meanwhile, Regina’s mom uses the “Princess and the Pea” story as an analogy to allergies, and Regina beings to understand.
-She plans to have a cake made without peanuts, and the girls become friends again.
+At home, Paula tearfully tells her dad she wishes she could keep her allergy secret.
+Meanwhile, Regina’s mom uses the “Princess and the Pea” story as an analogy to allergies, and Regina begins to understand.
+She plans to make a cake without peanuts, and the girls become friends again.

 Due to the name-calling and unfair blaming in the story, parental discretion is advised.
 Consider whether the conflict in the book could trigger hurtful or shameful feelings.
 If the book is read, caregivers and teachers should emphasize that allergies are never a child’s fault.

 Older children and teens are in a phase where friendships and fitting in are priorities.
-As such, learning about food allergies from peers can be encouraging and helpful.
+As such, learning about food allergies from other kids can be encouraging and helpful.

 Kid’s Guide to Life with Food Allergies

-These guidebooks about food allergies are geared for parents as well as healthcare professionals.
+These detailed books about food allergies are geared toward parents and healthcare professionals.